serenorg/serendb/docs/core_changes.md

 ### Why?

-Short downtime (or, in other words, fast compute node restart time) is one of the key feature of Neon.
+Short downtime (or, in other words, fast compute node restart time) is one of the key feature of SerenDB.
 But overhead of request-response round-trip for loading pages on demand can make started node warm-up quite slow.
 We can capture state of compute node buffer cache and send bulk request for this pages at startup.